Louis II de Lorraine, cardinal de Guise: Second ligue

 With Châlons secured, the duke of Guise united with his brother the Cardinal and together they marched on Reims, hoping the city would welcome them.
 They were unpleasantly surprised at their reception, having been beaten in a race to the city by the baron de Lux who carried orders from Henri not to admit them.
 An assembly of 200 notables assembled to consider whether to permit their entry, and concluded that they would follow the direct instructions of the king.
-Cardinal Guise sprung into action, and over the next 24 hours worked to persuade the council of his brothers good intentions, and successfully convinced the council to countermand the order.
+Cardinal Guise sprung into action, and over the next 24 hours worked to persuade the council of his brother's good intentions, and successfully convinced the council to countermand the order.
 The commander of the porte de Vesle however continued to refuse their entry, noting that he had not received any countermanding orders to those he had been provided with yesterday, so the party headed to another gate via which they gained entry, proceeding to Cardinal Guise's residence of the Abbey of Saint-Rémy.
 While the duke of Guise initially made a poor impression upon the grandees of the city, Cardinal Guise worked to distribute privileges to a number of leading notables, bribing many others, thus securing their hold on Reims.